9 Star Wars Filming Locations Fans Can Actually Visit

 While not directly connected to the Star Wars films, the towering redwood forests of Northern California have served as inspiration for the lush and dense forests depicted in the films, such as the forest moon of Endor in Star Wars: Return of the Jedi.

-Fossil Launches New Star Wars Watches Just In Time To Celebrate Star Wars Day
+Fossil Launches New Star Wars Watch Collection Just In Time For May The 4th

 Everything To Know About The Upcoming Star Wars Series ‘Ahsoka’